7 Best Backpacking Axes + Buying Guide

 Husqvarna Carpenter's axe

-This list starts off with one of the larger axes on the list.
-The Husqvarna Carpenter’s axe, at 19 inches and 2.4 pounds in weight, is the hefty workhorse of small backpacking axes.
-Designed as a carpenter’s axe, it excels at carving and shaping wood.
+This list starts with one of the larger axes on the list.
+The Husqvarna Carpenter’s axe, at 19 inches and 2.4 pounds, is the hefty workhorse of small backpacking axes.
+Designed as a carpenter’s axe, I found it excels at carving and shaping wood.
 Its symmetrical bevel makes it more all-purpose and easier to use than many carpenter’s axes which have a single-beveled blades.

-You can make a feather stick (for easy fire-starting) with ease, but it’s not as if the carpenter’s axe is good only for such small tasks around your campsite.
-In fact, its weight gives you more heft and allows you to put more force into your swings if you’re chopping down small trees or splitting logs.
+I could easily make a feather stick (for easy fire-starting), but it’s not as if the carpenter’s axe is good only for such small tasks around your campsite.
+Its weight gave it more heft and allowed me to put more force into my swings when chopping down small trees or splitting logs.
 And that’s where the beauty of this axe lies.
-It’s equally good at small tasks (like carving) as it is at bigger ones, such as limbing trees that have fallen across a trail.
+I found it’s equally good at small tasks (like carving) as it is at bigger ones, such as limbing trees that have fallen across a trail.

-Verdict: Best for backpacking trips where you think you might need a heftier axe for heavier work or if the area has predators that might attack you.
+I recommend this axe for backpacking trips where you think you might need a heftier axe for heavier work.
+It is versatile, powerful, and affordable.

 Husqvarna Wooden Carpenter's Axe